 A favorite feature about this app among Carnival guests is the ability to check your Sign & Sail balance at any time.
 On most Carnival ships, the only other way to check your balance is by finding a Sign & Sail kiosk or by visiting Guest Services for a print-out.
-With the app, you can track your spending 24/7 without having to walk anywhere.
+With the app, you can track your spending 24/7 without having to go anywhere.

 8. Ship maps

 Here’s yet another piece of paper you don’t have to carry around: a ship map.
-Instead, the HUB app has full deck plans that highlight key areas, so you’ll always know where you need to go and how to get there.
+Instead, the HUB app has full deck maps that highlight key areas, so you’ll always know where you need to go and how to get there.

-9. Buy pictures (Carnival Vista)
+9. Buy pictures

 10. Correct ship’s time